 Webhooks, like data integratons, is no longer session based.
 This means we will send more webhooks to you automatically.
 This update hasn't completed yet.

 This new People-Based Analytics platform introduces a slight delay compared to the old dashboard analytics, and it may now take a few minutes for events to appear.
-We're continually improving the speed and plan to significantly decrease the delay in Q1 2018.

 One thing to be aware of is that unique counts may be within a 4% window of error across the dashboard.
 For example, if you have 100 total clicks, and 90 were truly unique, it's possible that the dashboard could report within 4% of that 90 number.
 If you want true uniques, you can export raw data and de-dupe across events.